Pere Esteve

 Pere Esteve i Abad (26 December 1942 – 10 June 2005) was a Catalan Spanish politician, belonging to the political organisation Catalunya 2003 (now dissolved), who became Deputy of Trade, Tourism and Consumer Affairs at the Catalan regional Government proposed by the Republican Left of Catalonia (ERC) party, with which he ran to the autonomic elections of the 2003.
-He resigned in October 2004 due to health reasons.
+He resigned in October 2004 for health reasons.

 Life overview

 Industrial Engineer by the Universitat Politècnica de Catalunya (UPC).
 He taught Electronics and State Machines.
 He also has worked as director in the private sector, and has been an associated in industrial corporations and consulting services companies.
 He has written several papers and a book, named Estratègia per Catalunya.

 Civic background

 Between 1965 and 1968 he made up youth people associations as well as Christian movements.
 In 1974 he roled in the pre-political group Amics de Tiana (Friends of Tiana), where he left the following year.

 He has been the President of the Associació d’Enginyers Industrial de Catalunya (Industrial Engineers Association of Catalonia), and founded and chaired ICT and ICICT.